 - Wheelchair accessibility

-Also, think about the places you'd like to visit.
-Senior Living at Sea, for instance, offers itineraries that take passengers through Asia and along the Pacific Coasts of North and South America, Europe and the Caribbean.
-If you're going to retire on a cruise ship, you want to make sure that you're able to see all the sights on your travel bucket list.
+Think about the places you'd like to visit.
+Senior Living at Sea, for instance, offers itineraries that take passengers through Asia and along the Pacific Coasts of North and South America, Europe, and the Caribbean.
+If you're going to retire on a cruise ship, you want to make sure that you're able to see all of the sights on your travel bucket list.

 How to Prepare for a Cruise Ship Retirement